iterami/iterami.github.io/README.md

 iterami.github.io
 -----------------

-A partial backup of http://iterami.com and http://iterami.org.
+The files that run http://iterami.com and http://iterami.org.